 Awards & Recognitions

 Baker University is consistently recognized for its excellence in and out of the classroom.
-Baker University delivers return on investment for its students.
-In fact, the U. S. Department of Education recently revealed that Baker graduates earn higher average salaries than their peers from other universities in the Kansas and Baker is the university in Kansas most likely to land its graduates a job.
-This is backed up by the Georgetown University Center on Education and the Workforce, which found that Baker offers the highest return on investment of colleges in Kansas and is in the top 8% nationwide.
+Baker University delivers a return on investment for its students.
+In fact, the U. S. Department of Education recently revealed that Baker graduates earn higher average salaries than their peers from other universities in Kansas and Baker is the university in Kansas most likely to land its graduates a job.
+Baker offers the highest return on investment of private colleges in Kansas, according to Georgetown University Center on Education and the Workforce (2022).

 Founded in 1858 as the first university in Kansas, Baker is an institution with a storied past.

 While standing in the center of our beautiful campus in Baldwin City, a person can do a 360-degree turn and see three buildings on the National Register of Historic Places.
 Lady Margaret Thatcher dedicated our Osborne Chapel, which was moved brick by brick from Sproxton, England.
 Abraham Lincoln personally donated to the construction of Parmenter Hall.